GDevelopApp/GDevelop-documentation/docs/gdevelop5/publishing/index.md

 GDevelop allows you to publish your games to any modern platform: desktop, web and mobile.
 The game needs to be exported first.

-In order to export the game, click **Publish** on the menu bar above the GDevelop Interface.
+In order to export the game, click **Publish** in the GDevelop Interface.
 You will be presented with multiple options to choose from:

 ![](/gdevelop5/sharegame.gif)

 ## Publish and share on gd.games

-[gd.games](https://gd.games) is the gaming platform hosted by GDevelop, dedicated to games powered by GDevelop.
+**[gd.games](https://gd.games)** is the gaming platform hosted by GDevelop, dedicated to games powered by GDevelop.
-It's a perfect place to publish your game and share it to get feedback from players, friends.
+It's a perfect place to publish your game and share it to get feedback from players or friends.
 Hosting is free, and you can redirect your audience to the game page.

 You can customise the link to your game, activate feedbacks and benefit from the GDevelop community of players and creators.